ansible-collections/vmware.vmware_rest/README.md

 ansible-galaxy collection install vmware.vmware_rest
 ```

-<br/>You can also include it in a requirements.yml file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format:
+You can also include it in a requirements.yml file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format:

 ```sh
 collections:
   - name: vmware.vmware_rest
 ```

-<br/>Note that if you install the collection from Ansible Galaxy, it will not be upgraded automatically when you upgrade the Ansible package.
+Note that if you install the collection from Ansible Galaxy, it will not be upgraded automatically when you upgrade the Ansible package.
 To upgrade the collection to the latest available version, run the following command:

 ```sh
 ansible-galaxy collection install vmware.vmware_rest --upgrade
 ```

-<br/>You can also install a specific version of the collection, for example, if you need to install a different version.
+You can also install a specific version of the collection, for example, if you need to install a different version.
 Use the following syntax to install version 1.0.0:

 ```sh
 ansible-galaxy collection install vmware.vmware_rest:1.0.0